OctopusDeploy/blog/blog/2024-01/set-up-local-k8s-deployment-pipeline/index.md

    - **Kubernetes cluster URL** - Use the server address we set in the config file earlier: `https://microk8s-vm.mshome.net:12345` (remember to replace the last 5 digits with the port number we noted earlier)
    - **Skip TLS verification** - Tick this box.

 When saved, click **Connectivity** from the left menu and click **CHECK HEALTH**.
 Octopus will check it can see your cluster.
-If you see green, you're good to go.
-If you see red, go back and check your settings.
+If you see a green tick, you're good to go.
+If you see a red cross, go back and check your settings.

 ## Step 7: Create your GitHub project's repository